krateoplatformops/github-rest-dynamic-controller-plugin/README.md

 `pull`, `push`, `admin`, `maintain`, `triage`

 **Why This Endpoint Exists**:
-- It handles both active collaborators and pending invitations, returning appropriate status codes for state management.
+- It handles both active collaborators and pending invitations with 2 differnte calls to the GitHub API.
+- It returns `202 Accepted` when an invitation is sent to external users, allowing the `rest-dynamic-controller` to maintain proper resource state management ("pending" state in Collaborator custom resource).

 **Responses**:
 - `200 OK`: Collaborator permission updated